brcdev-minecraft/docs-brcdev-net/docs/shopgui/shops-items-setup.md

     name: " "
 ```

 Then you can proceed to adding new items.
-You need '''items''' section with the same indentation as previously added '''name'''.
+You need '''items''' section with the same indentation as previously added '''
+name'''.

 ```yaml
 armor:
   name: "&4&lArmor (page %page%)"